WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-01-25-deploy-kubernetes-azure-devops.md

 author: Wolfgang Ofner
 categories: [DevOps, Kubernetes]
 tags: [Azure DevOps, CI, YAML, AKS, Azure, Helm]
+description: Microservices are becoming more and more popular these days.
+I will show how to deploy to Kubernetes (more precisely Azure Kubernetes Service (AKS)) using Helm and Azure DevOps pipelines.
 ---

 Microservices are becoming more and more popular these days.
 These microservices run most of the time in Kubernetes.
 A goal we want to achieve with microservices is a quick and reliable deployment.